 The biblical text notes that Jesus wanted to keep his location secret; and also that Jesus wanted to keep the healing secret.
 No way!
-When Jesus is present and powerfully active, secrecy is the one thing that can never occur!
+When Jesus is present and powerfully active, secrecy is the one thing that will never happen!

 Is the last sentence above a possible explanation of why the contemporary church is so often quiet concerning Jesus?
 Could it be that he is not obviously present for us?
 Could it be that we do not see him powerfully at work in our world so that we have little to share?

-Dear God, thank you for working in our life in the past to save us and cleanse us.
-Please continue to work in our lives in powerful ways, and unloose our tongues so that we may speak plainly in faith of the things we experience.
+Dear God, thank you for working in our lives in the past to save us and cleanse us.
+Please continue to work in our lives in powerful ways, and unloose our tongues so that we may speak plainly and faithfully of the things that we experience.
 Help our message about Jesus be a message of overwhelming amazement as we seek to bring others to Jesus.
 We pray in Jesus' name, Amen.